vvatom/vvatom/README.md

 ### Hi there! 👋

-My name is Damian and I'm learning frontend development.
+My name is Damian and I'm learning frontend development and automated testing.
 I'm a former graphic designer looking for new opportunities.

 #### My technologies